guilhemmarchand/trackme/docs/userguide.rst

    :alt: logical_group4.png
    :align: center

-- Enter a name for the logical group (names do not need to be uniques and can accept any ascii characters)
+- Enter a name for the logical group (names do not need to be unique and can accept any ascii characters)

 - Choose a minimal green percentage for the group, this defines the alerting factor for that group, for example when using 50% (default), a minimal 50% or more of the members need to be green for the logical group status to be green